Logiqx/gps-details/docs/devices/coros/thoughts/README.md

 Hopefully this has provided some relevant background information about COROS devices between 2020 and 2025.
 What happens about the APEX 4 is still to be decided.
 The GNSS performance is unknown, and reliability of future firmware updates cannot be predicted.

-I have numerous GPS [projects](https://logiqx.github.io/gps-wip/) on the go for the wider community, but I haven't investigated the APEX 4.
-I have plans to document how I assess GNSS performance of new devices, and the variety of issues that can be evident.
+I have numerous GPS [projects](https://logiqx.github.io/gps-wip/) on the go for the wider community, so I haven't investigated the APEX 4.
+I have plans to document how I assess GNSS performance of new devices, and the variety of issues that can be present.
 It's not as simple as just comparing the top runs.

-TBH, I don't really know what to think about COROS at this time.
+TBH, I don't really know what to think of COROS at this time.
 The fact they have re-introduced the same issues over and over again does not fill me (or the guys at GPS-Speedsurfing) with confidence.
 We have also lost all contact with the company, which is not great.

 I've not ruled out an investigation into the APEX 4, but I do have a lot of other projects on the go, which are summarised in the link above.
 The next couple of months are going to be super-busy for me, during which I won't have any bandwidth for COROS investigations.

-Like I say, hopefully this provides some clarity and insights into why the APEX 4 has not been assessed as yet.
-We all have busy lives, and lots of things competing for a slice of our spare time.
+Like I said earlier, hopefully this provides some clarity and insights into why the APEX 4 has not been assessed as of yet.
+We all have busy lives, and many things competing for our spare time.
 If anyone owns a Motion (or ESP GPS) and APEX 4 then please reach out to me.